 Shammi Nanda, a multifaceted guest on The DiviShow, is not only a holistic filmmaker and sustainability advocate but also an experienced relationship and family coach.
 With expertise in Nonviolent Communication (NVC), he guides individuals and families towards healthier, more empathetic connections and offers unique insights into conscious communication, conflict resolution, and fostering deeper relationships.
 Join us as he shares his wisdom on both personal and interpersonal growth.

-1984 Anti Sikh Carnage, which I got to know through media and was there after an year of it in Delhi which had some tell-tale marks in the physical and emotional psyche of the city.
-It made me see fear in my sikh friends who even choose to leave the country as they didnt feel safe any more.
-Till today people have not got much relief from the state which had totally collapsed during the Carnage which led to killings and injuries of thousands of Sikhs in Delhi and around the country.
-This made me see the cost of violent thinking and lack of spaces for dialogue which can end the cycles of violence.
+1984 Anti-Sikh Carnage, which I got to know through the media and was there after a year of it in Delhi, which had some tell-tale marks on the physical and emotional psyche of the city.
+It made me see fear in my Sikh friends who even chose to leave the country as they didn't feel safe anymore.
+Till today, people have not got much relief from the state which had totally collapsed during the cargo which led to killings and injuries of thousands of Sikhs in Delhi and around the country.
+This made me see the cost of violent thinking and the lack of spaces for dialogue, which can end the cycles of violence.

-The Bhopal Gas Leak from Union Carbide Plant, which killed thousands of people and impacted some with severe damages, made me look at the insensitivity of big corporations and the toxicity of modern agriculture which operates with total disregard towards people and our environment.
-Was part of the protests for compensation which helped me see the cost of open dialogue during conflicts and the cost of imbalances in structural power.
+The Bhopal Gas Leak from Union Carbide Plant, which killed thousands of people and impacted some with severe damage, made me look at the insensitivity of big corporations and the toxicity of modern agriculture, which operates with total disregard towards people and our environment.
+It was part of the protests for compensation, which helped me see the cost of open dialogue during conflicts and the cost of imbalances in structural power.

 My mother passed away after a prolonged illness, where I was also one of her caretakers for some time.
 I saw her lose her power, in all senses and one of the reasons I see it as a lack of space for difficult conversations in our homes, and tendency to put them under the carpet.
 I guess she paid a great cost for it.